blender/blender/doc/python_api/rst/bge.types.rst

       Transparent polygons in meshes with this material will be sorted back to front before rendering.
       Non-Transparent polygons will be sorted front to back before rendering.

       :type: boolean

-   .. attribute:: lightlayer

-      Light layers this material affects.

-      :type: bitfield.

-   .. attribute:: triangle

-      Mesh data with this material is triangles.
-It's probably not safe to change this.

-      :type: boolean